 During the struggle she was hit in the eye, which is still sore.

-Jones is homeless and is doing her best to take care of her 16-year-old son.
+Jones recently moved into a new apartment but she was homeless at the time and doing her best to take care of her 16-year-old son.
 Her whole life was in that wallet, including her ID, the last $20 to her name and her Electronic Benefits Card.